 Based on the recommendation report, we returned to site to undertake the optimisation works.

 The college were working to specified budgets, meaning re-purposing existing equipment wherever possible to provide the best value.
-This involved moving external Access Points that weren’t being used effectively into buildings to reduce the amount of new Access Points required.
+This involved moving external AP’s that weren’t being used effectively into buildings to reduce the amount of new AP’s required.

-The first step was to reposition the access points and install the new additional access points to provide coverage as per our design survey.
+The first step was to reposition the AP’s and install the new additional ones to provide coverage as per our design survey.
 This involved working at height using specialist equipment in specified time windows.

-Once the access points had been moved and installed to improve the coverage the works then moved to the controller to change the configuration of the network to remedy the other issues identified.
+Once the AP’s had been moved and installed to improve the coverage, the works then moved to the controller to change the configuration of the network to remedy the other issues identified.

 Following the optimisation works the WiFi network was then resurveyed to provide the college with a verification report which detailed the networks performance metrics.